telerik/winforms-docs/gridview/hierarchical-grid/object-relational-hierarchy-mode.md

 The Object-Relational hierarchy mode can be setup manually by creating the child `GridViewTemplate` and adding `GridViewRelation` between `GridViewTemplates`.
 This special relation should contain the name of the property that belongs to the parent object and that returns an `IList` (IEnumerable) of sub-objects.
 RadGridView uses the name of the property to load the necessary data for the child `GridViewTemplate` when the user expands a parent row.

->note In this mode only the DataSource of parent GridViewTemplate or RadGridView control must be set to a collection of custom business object or ORM data objects.
+>tip In this mode only the DataSource of parent GridViewTemplate or RadGridView control must be set to a collection of custom business object or ORM data objects.
 >